workstaffhq/helpcenter/docs/workers/invoices.md

 ## Modify / Recall a Submitted Invoice {#recall}

-If you've submitted an invoice but need to correct it, or if your employer as requested corrections after your submitted an invoice, your need to recall it:
+If you've submitted an invoice but need to correct it, or if your employer as requested corrections after you submitted an invoice, you need to recall it:

 1. Tap **Recall** at the bottom of the invoice screen
 2. The invoice gets back to **Draft** mode and you can edit it as per your needs